15-466/15-466-f23-base1/NEST.md

 ```

-*Windows Note:* a pre-compiled `jam.exe` and a .bat file + .lnk to launch a VS2019 command prompt with jam.exe in the `%PATH%` are included in the `nest-libs/windows/tools/` directory.
-The readme in that folder explains how to use them.
+*Windows Note:* a pre-compiled `jam.exe` and a .bat file + .lnk to launch a VS2019 command prompt with jam in the `%PATH%` are included in the `nest-libs/windows/tools/` directory.
+The README.md in that folder explains how to use them.